 receiver and general restoration notes.

-The television uses a rather small 5-inch speaker of its own, but it also includes an
+The TV uses a small 5-inch speaker of its own but it also includes an

 The Webster-Chicago record changer appears to be good quality, although I'm by no means an